Select Your Location

 Neuberger Berman Sustainable Investing Challenge

-The 2023 theme is Artificial Intelligence and offers a prize pool of $10,000
+The 2024 theme is Circular Economy and offers a prize pool of $10,000

 REGISTER NOW